Patchethium/Anthium/README.md

 ## License

-This repository(training recipe for Anthe) is released under GNU General Public License Version 3.
+This repository(training recipe for Anthe) is released under Apache License, version 2.0.